 - Intuitively we want to show that our greedy choices never rule out success.

 - Rigorously, we usually analyzed these by induction.

 - Examples!

 - Activity Selection

 - Job Scheduling

 - Huffman Coding

 - Minimum Spanning Trees

 Cuts and flows

-- Global minimum cut:

-- Karger's algorithm!

 - Minimum s-t cut:

 - is the same as maximum s-t flow!

 - Ford-Fulkerson can find them!

 - useful for routing

 - also assignment problems